phorward/libphorward/doc/phorward.md

 Returns a pointer to the newly allocated wide-character string, which contains the string-representation of the double value.
 This pointer must be released by the caller.

+*This function is only available when compiled with -DUNICODE.*

 ### pfileexists